-To determine equity market strength and the allocation of the Fund's assets between equities and fixed income, the Sub-Adviser analyzes and evaluates the research data and market reports of multiple research providers selected by the Sub-Adviser.
+To determine equity market strength and the allocation of the Fund's assets between equities and fixed income, the Adviser analyzes and evaluates the research data and market reports of multiple research providers.
 These reports and data include tactical research that focuses on specific asset classes, sectors, investment styles and other market exposures.

-The Sub-Adviser favors research driven, model-based strategies that are implemented following an objective, rules-based investment process.
+The Adviser favors research driven, model-based strategies that are implemented following an objective, rules-based investment process.
 The thesis of the Fund's investment strategy is that objective, rules-based investment strategies that employ a flexible mandate generally have low correlation to the broad markets.
 Similarly, because each of the research providers consider risk differently, their investment focuses are also likely to have low correlation to each other.
-As such, the Sub-Adviser believes that its tactical allocation methodology will produce a diversified low volatility portfolio that seeks long-term capital appreciation.
+As such, the Adviser believes that its tactical allocation methodology will produce a diversified low volatility portfolio that seeks long-term capital appreciation.